WIOK

-WIOK (107.5 FM) is an American radio station in Falmouth, Kentucky.
-The station plays a Southern Gospel format.
-The station is owned and operated by the Hammond Broadcasting, Inc. It broadcasts with an effective radiated power of 6,000 watts in southern Pendleton County, Kentucky.
-The station's range covers the corridor between Cincinnati, Ohio and Lexington, Kentucky.
+WIOK (107.5 FM) is a commercial radio station licensed to Falmouth, Kentucky, United States, and serving southern Pendleton County, Kentucky.
+The station plays a southern gospel format with Christian talk and teaching programs.
+The station is owned and operated by the Hammond Broadcasting, Inc. The station's range covers the corridor between Cincinnati and Lexington, Kentucky.

+History

+The station signed on the air in June 1981.